ethoreson/java-wildlife-tracker/README.md

 # Changes Made

 - Changed 'false' to 'true' for two Animal tests.
-- Animal became parent class to EndangeredAnimal.
+- Inheritance: Animal became parent class to EndangeredAnimal.
 - added getter Method for endangered boolean attribute.
 - Added health and age constants
 - added #if blocks in index.vtl to only display endangered or not endangered animals (based off getEndangered())
-- Implemented single table inheritence (see setup instructions above)
+- Implemented single table inheritance (see setup instructions above)
+- Added timestamps for sightings

 ### License